Core Web Vitals for Framer Website Performance

 • CLS issues: Auto-layout adjustments and dynamic content can cause elements to shift unpredictably.

-However, with the right site optimisation techniques, you can still leverage Framer’s advanced design capabilities while maintaining top-tier performance.
+However, with the right site optimization techniques, you can still leverage Framer’s advanced design capabilities while maintaining top-tier performance.
+For a broader strategy that goes beyond Core Web Vitals, read our Ultimate Guide to Speed Optimization for Framer Websites.

-Related Read: Optimising Your Framer Template for Speed and Performance: Tips and Tricks
+Related Read: Optimizing Your Framer Template for Speed and Performance: Tips and Tricks

 2. Measuring Core Web Vitals on Your Framer Site

-Before starting site optimisation, you need to diagnose where your site stands.
+Before starting site optimization, you need to diagnose where your site stands.
 Google provides several free tools to measure Core Web Vitals, giving you a clear snapshot of your site’s strengths and weaknesses.

 2.1 Using Google PageSpeed Insights